 For example, they remember that Barakah Culture is about how to achieve more with less, instead of more with more, until the point of exhaustion.

-Whenever a ProductiveMuslim faces hardship, he/she takes a step back from their difficult situation and thinks about it from a higher level.
-They step back from their life with all its worries, anxieties, problems, and thinks about it from an Akhira perspective, then they ask themselves the question: what does this ALL mean when compared to the Hereafter?
+So, they step back from their life with all its worries, anxieties, problems, and think about it from an Akhira (Hereafter) perspective.
+Then, they ask themselves the question: what does this ALL mean when compared to the Hereafter?
 What does this ALL mean when compared to eternity in Jannah?

 This life is not the life we’ll get justice in.
-If this was the case, there would be no need for a Day of Judgement or Akhira.
+If this were the case, there would be no need for a Day of Judgement or Akhira.

 “Whoever works righteousness, man or woman, and has Faith, verily, to him will We give a new Life, a life that is good and pure and We will bestow on such their reward according to the best of their actions.”
 (Surat Al-Nahl, Verse 97)